konstkov/cpp_labs/README.md

 ## Highlights

-- Learned how to efficiently use STL containers and corresponding member functions.
+- Learned how to efficiently use STL containers and algorithms to write efficient, maintanable C++ code.
-- Successfully implemented operator overloading.
+- Implemented operator overloading for custom classes.
-- Explored C++ modern features such as smart pointers (<shared_ptr, <weak_ptr>)
+- Applied C++ modern memory management using smart pointers (shared_ptr, weak_ptr).
 - Gained experience in developing for embedded systems (Raspberry Pi Pico) using object-oriented approach.
-- Applied object-oriented design principles: encapsulation, inheritance and polymorphism.
+- Designed software using encapsulation, inheritance and polymorphism.